There was an error

 You could also choose to order two sizes to compare and contrast, and return the ones that don’t fit.
 Our No BS Return Policy gives you 30 days to complete the return for a full refund, with no restocking fees.

-When trying on your helmet, there are a few specific things to look for other than whether the helmet “feels too big” or “feels too small.”
+Now that you have your helmet, there are a few specific things to look for when you try it on besides it “feels too big” or “feels too small.”

 New helmets should feel slightly tight, with the interior coming into contact with most of the head, but not so restrictive that it causes any pain.
 There shouldn’t be any "hot spots" -- places where the helmet's interior puts pressure on specific points of the skull or face -- but the helmet shouldn’t move around freely.
 With time, a helmet adjusts to match the shape of the your head as it breaks in and loosens a little.
 However, it should never become loose enough to easily turn from side to side.To thoroughly evaluate fitment: